Can Alto Ingredients Inc. (ALTO) Remain Competitive?

 Sponsored

-ALTO currently public float of 69.81M and currently shorts hold a 13.71% ratio of that float.
-Today, the average trading volume of ALTO was 1.68M shares.
+The average price from analysts is $11.67, which is $5.54 above the current price.
+ALTO currently public float of 69.81M and currently shorts hold a 13.32% ratio of that float.
+Today, the average trading volume of ALTO was 1.84M shares.

 ALTO’s Market Performance